katielayton/katielayton.github.io/index.md

 There will most likely be a few additional stops, and I will definitely need to leave Thailand at some point to get my visa exemption renewed, so maybe I'll stop by Vietnam, Cambodia, or Laos.
 Again, any recommendations are welcome.

-Thank you for taking the time to keep up with me, let me know if you read this!
+Thank you for takChina
+12/9
+On the plane, I've still got about 6 hours left to go.
+I've already taken a nap, watched Crazy Rich Asians, and tried to walk around the plane without running into every person along the way.
+It still hasn't quite hit me that when I land, I'll be in China, and I won't go back to Seattle until March.
+I'm going to miss so many people, events and memories while I'm gone, but I know that I'm going to have an incredible time and learn so many things the time to keep up with me, let me know if you read this!

+at I didn't even know I could learn.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzE4NTY2Nzc1XX0=
+eyJoaXN0b3J5IjpbLTgzNTkxNzMzNCw3MTg1NjY3NzVdfQ==
 -->